changedusernamepretzelpanda/fabella-20201127/README.md

     mvn clean install

-## Testing
+## How to Test

-There are three levels of testing contained in the project:

-* To test, execute:
+To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean test

  ## Orignal PDF Problem (can be found here) - although some have revisions